 A Look Back at Carmen Herrera’s Extraordinary Career

 After six decades of painting in relative obscurity, the Cuban-born, New York-based artist Carmen Herrera didn’t gain wide attention until she was in her 80s.
-Now at age 104, she is gearing up for her first major public art project.
-Titled “Estructuras Monumentales,” the installation, which is organized by the Public Art Fund and opens on July 11 in City Hall Park, will consist of five large-scale sculptures that Herrera started making in the 1960s.
+She was making art up until the end, working on her first major public art project, titled “Estructuras Monumentales,” at age 104.
+The installation, which was organized by the Public Art Fund, transformed City Hall Park with five large-scale sculptures that Herrera started making in the 1960s.

 “I believe that I will always be in awe of the straight line,” Herrera said in the exhibition catalogue for the 2016 Whitney Museum show “Lines of Sight,” the first museum exhibition for the artist.
 “Its beauty is what keeps me painting.”